hhjj0506/hhjj0506/README.md

 #### My Role
 Developed flight routine & pose estimation using ArUco marker and Extended Kalman Filter for obtaining drone's position.
 Organized and participated in every flight tests.
+I can confidently say that I contributed the most (at least 80%) to the project.

 Submitted a paper to [ICROS 2023](http://2023.icros.org/) - "Research on 3D Position Estimation and Flight Methods for Drones in Indoor Smart Farms"